cadshaper/cadshaper.github.io/about.md

 ## Sam

-Sam is an experienced mechanical engineer with ...
+Sam is an experienced mechanical engineer specializing in fabrication, product design, sheet metal, 3D modeling, rendering, reverse engineering, and CNC machining.
+He has extensive expertise in creating furniture, stairs, doors, and architectural elements, With a strong background in innovative solutions, He excels at bringing ideas to life through precise engineering and attention to detail.
+Passionate about efficiency and functionality, He thrives on turning challenges into opportunities for impactful designs.

 ---